THE RESEARCH LAB AT NYU’S NEW RECORDING/TEACHING COMPLEX USES GENELEC MONITORING IN AN ADVANCED 16.2 ARRAY

 — Additionally, all department faculty members received a Genelec 6010A/5040A setup for their offices —

-NATICK, MA, April 6, 2010 — Genelec, the leader in Active Monitoring technology for more than three decades, was recently chosen to provide monitoring solutions for the Research Lab in the new Recording/Teaching facility at New York University’s Department of Music and Performing Arts Professions.
+NAB SHOW, LAS VEGAS, NV, April 12, 2010 — Genelec, the leader in Active Monitoring technology for more than three decades, was recently chosen to provide monitoring solutions for the Research Lab in the new Recording/Teaching facility at New York University’s Department of Music and Performing Arts Professions.
 The complex is one of the most technically advanced audio teaching facilities of its type in the world.
 Genelec Active Monitors and Subwoofers, chosen for their consistency, sound quality and size/performance ratio, will help NYU provide their students with state-of-the-art listening and evaluation tools, as a new generation of audio researchers and academics probes more deeply into the workings of sound.

 Created to provide students with a sophisticated learning environment, the $6.5-million, 7,500-square-foot complex is devoted to contemporary Music Technology: Theory, Cognition, Informatics, Computer Music, Recording, Production and Immersive Audio.
 One of the key components of the Recording/Teaching facility is its unique Research Lab, dedicated to 3-D Audio experimentation.
 The Lab is equipped with an innovative, infinitely configurable grid, upon which are mounted 16 Genelec 8030A Bi-Amplified Active Monitors; also, a pair of moveable Genelec 7050A Active Subwoofers resides on the lab’s floor.
 Additionally, all faculty members in the department received a Genelec setup for their offices, featuring two 6010A Bi-Amplified Loudspeakers and a 5040A Active Subwoofer.